-As part one of this project, Erica Loustau will presents New Heights on display in The Delaware Contemporary lobby January 11 - December 11, 2019.
+As part one of this project, Erica Loustau, in collaboration with Henry Loustau, presents New Heights on display in The Delaware Contemporary lobby.
 Having been a long-time observer of the murmurations of birds, Loustau's sculptures take form in the organization and movement of avian flight.
 Gravitational pull, fluctuation, and aerodynamic momentum all find their equivalent in physics as well as in human cultural interchange.
 "We swarm around news flashes... then respond with blogs, tweets, and comments," Loustau writes.
 Contemporary culture takes shape and organizes itself through the ebb and flow of social exchange.

 Striving to connect the natural and social world with her artistic practice, Loustau's abstract sculptures perform like a squadron of warblers.
 They soar in and through vaulted spaces activated by ambient air currents.
 Designed in the studio and installed on location, Loustau fabricates her highly mobile material using ultra thin flagging tape.
 Installed high in the lobby, the vertical strips of colorful tape maximize fluctuation, drift, and collision to convey the visual effect of fluttering birds.